 Please take note that provided requirements is not fixated on every lab, it is still based on the equipment specifications so the best thing to do is to check first all instruments specs before performing the calibration.
-It is a best practise to record all the necessary environmental requirements specifically temperature and humidity of a specific instruments for calibration for easy reference.
+It is a best practice to record all the necessary environmental requirements specifically temperature and humidity of a specific instrument for calibration for easy reference.

 Below are some reasons why we monitor and control Temperature and Humidity Inside a calibration laboratory:

-- In electrical area, when metals rust or corrosion occurs, this will create a leakage paths for voltage and current which causes a malfunction or inaccurate reading.
+- In an electrical area, when metals rust or corrosion occurs, this will create a leakage path for voltage and current which causes a malfunction or inaccurate reading.

-- If below 20% ,where air is very dry, it will be prone to static electricity which can damage electronic equipment.
+- If below 20%, where the air is very dry, it will be prone to static electricity which can damage electronic equipment.

-- Most of the manufactured instruments has a requirement on its environmental condition in order to function on its full accuracy.
+- Most of the manufactured instruments have a requirement on its environmental condition in order to function on its full accuracy.
 You may check it on its specifications.